 Ceri being the resident foodie, suggested we would try out The Potted Pig.
 Using locally sourced seasonal ingredients and set in an old bank vault with the exposed brick walls, was the perfect setting for the second Scoff Saturday.

-In a place called The Potted Pig, in my mind there is only one starter to go for, the Potted Pig of course! ( Again sorry for the terrible picture for such a divine dish.)
+In a place called The Potted Pig, in my mind, there is only one starter to go for, the Potted Pig of course! ( Again sorry for the terrible picture for such a divine dish.)
 Soft pork, seasoned beautifully and fragrant, rich without being heavy.
 I can see why this is the signature dish.
-I could of happily eaten three courses of the potted pig.
+I could have happily eaten three courses of the potted pig.

 Eliza went for the Cod Cheeks and Clams on Toast.
 The cod cheeks were tender with the gentle flavour of the ocean, a beautifully balanced dish.

 Ceri went for the Smoked Duck Breast with Honey and Soy Dipping Sauce.
 I love duck as nearly as I love pork, so I was so glad Ceri let me have a taste of hers.
 Served with crispy kale, adding a fantastic texture to the tender and lightly smoked duck.
 The kale was addictive with the duck and sauce.

 For the main course, I kept along with the pork feast with the Potted Pig Cassoulet.
 Wow!
 I inhaled this dish.
 I love a cassoulet.
 What isn’t there to love, tender beans, melting pork, meaty sausage and a crispy confit duck leg.
 Nom.
 There was a slight smoke with the beans which reminded me of a delicious Boston baked beans.
 Wonderful dish.